Sep 1, 2022

 MONICA MURPHY: She did not have recoverable virus.

-RODNEY WILLOUGHBY: We could not isolate virus from her.
+RODNEY WILLOUGHBY: We could not isolate virus from her, which is unusual.

-MONICA MURPHY: It does seem that she's immunologically special.
+MONICA MURPHY: It does seem that she is immunologically special.

 TIM: In fact, if you look at all the people who have gotten the Milwaukee protocol and survived, they all have that profile.